Skip to primary navigation Skip to content Skip to footer

 Take your cue from Zorba the Greek and reignite your lust for life on this fabulous sunset tour and wine tasting.
 On the big screen, Zorba lives life to the fullest, and that’s what we will do as we explore the beautiful Akrotiri peninsula.

-After collecting you from your hotel, we will drive out of the city, through traditional villages and tree-lined country roads.
+After picking you up from your hotel, we will drive out of the city, through traditional villages and tree-lined country roads.
 Soon the scenery will turn almost biblical, all barren and rocky terrain, wild olive trees, and wandering sheep as we approach our first stop.

 The stunning Moni Gouverneto or Monastery of Gouverneto is one of the oldest monasteries in Crete, sitting high on a clifftop.
 Built in 1537, the buildings boast a pretty Venetian-style façade and incredible views across the Aegean Sea.